 I became a freelance illustrator over 10 years ago.
-During this time I have illustrated for a wide variety of different clients and briefs including editorial illustration for the likes of the Financial Times, and projects within e-learning, Flash games, character design, storyboarding and in recent years, children’s books.
+During this time I have illustrated for a wide variety of different clients and briefs including editorial illustration for the likes of the Financial Times, and projects within e-learning, Flash games, character design, storyboarding, and, in recent years, children’s books.

-Working as a freelancer allowed me to balance being a stay at home dad to my two children, seeking out illustration jobs as well as selling my own artwork and papermache creations.
+Working as a freelancer allowed me to balance being a stay-at-home dad to my two children, seeking out illustration jobs as well as selling my own artwork and papermache creations.

 What is your job title at Peek & Poke and what does it mean?